mindscan-de/BrightFlux/README.md

 Decision Tree Analysis
-* combine that system with the CheapLithium system (decision gag/decisiontree) for automated decisions based on the content of log files for automated log file analysis
+* combine that system with the CheapLithium system (decision gag/decision tree) for automated decisions based on the content of log files for automated log file analysis

 Search Engine Support